Are You Ready for a Behavioral Interview?

 - Be sure that the outcome reflects positively on you (even if the result itself was not favorable).

 - Be honest.
 Don’t embellish or omit any part of the story.
-The interviewer will find out if your story is built on a weak foundation.

 Behavioral Interview Sample Question/Response